gravitational/teleport/rfd/xxxx-machine-id-anonymous-telemetry.md

 and for what use-cases they use Machine ID for.
 This makes product decisions about determining areas of focus more difficult.

-Adding basic anonymous metrics to the `tbot` agent will provide helpful information on adoption without compromising privacy.
+Basic anonymous telemetry from the `tbot` agent will provide helpful information on adoption without compromising privacy.

 ## Details